3 Steps to Getting Your Walk with Jesus Back on Track

 Step 1 – Start Upward

 Jesus introduced the Greatest Commandment by quoting Deuteronomy 6:5 that we should “love the Lord our God with all our heart, soul, strength and mind.”
 I call this living upward.
 Getting your groove back has everything to do with living and loving upward.

 Every relationship begins, and is ultimately sustained, by saying “yes.”
 We need to say yes to Jesus again and respond to Him.
 God loves you-- always has and always will.
 Even though you may be off track right now, God’s love for you has not diminished at all.

 In order to see transformation happen in your own life, you need to respond to God’s love by returning that love.
-So the first step back is to cultivate upward living by loving God with the totality of who you are.
+So the first step back to walking with Jesus is to cultivate upward living by loving God with the totality of who you are.

 Step 2 – Go Inward